Flat head screwdriver with narrow ¼” tip

 See how to sew on a patch on our boat cover repair page.

-Professionals mostly use a Pres-n-snap tool built by hoover to set snaps, but it is costly and over kill for the DIY boat snap installer.
+Professionals mostly use the Pres-n-snap tool built by hoover to set snaps, but it is costly and may not be necessary for the DIY boat snap installer.

-Boat cover snaps can be set with an anvil style set tool as pictured below, but the press style snap tools do a more professional crimp.
+Boat cover snaps can be set with an anvil style set tool as pictured below, but press style snap tools do a professional crimp.
+The quality of anvil style tool will also vary the quality of the crimp.

 Professionals install these fasteners using a expensive hand punch tool and again are not practical for the DIY boater.